chrisquince/CENTATutorial/QiimeTutorial.md

  If you're interested in some possibilities for statistical analyses you can try the [supervised learning](http://www.qiime.org/tutorials/running_supervised_learning.html) or
  [distance matrix comparison](http://qiime.org/tutorials/distance_matrix_comparison.html) tutorials, both of which can be adapted to use data generated in this tutorial.

-##Precomputed results

-In case you're having trouble running the steps above, for example because of a broken QIIME installation, all of the output generated above has been precomputed.
-You can access this by running the cell below.